teboozas/dsaft/README.md

-# dsaft
+# DSAFT: Deep Semi-parametric AFT models

-Deep Semi-parametric Accelerated-Failulre-Time (DSAFT) model
+To be updated